-The vast majority of product categorization systems is based on machine learning classification algorithms.
-These systems can be dichotomized into (a) those that classify a product in a single step into one of thousands of leaf nodes in a taxonomy tree, and (b) those that classify the product step-wise, first into higher-level categories, and then into lower-level subcategories.
-This dichotomy is due to the inherent skewness (long tail phenomenon [Anderson, 2006]) that is typical of e-commerce products - a large proportion of products are distributed over a small number of categories (leaf nodes) with the remaining fraction of products sprinkled over a large number of remaining categories.
-This imbalance of categories to be approximately balanced.
-To circumvent this problem, the step-wise approach first performs classification across top-level categories, each of which aggregates products in its lower-level subcategories to ameliorate the data imbalance problem.
+Most product categorization systems are based on machine learning classification algorithms.
+These systems can be dichotomized into (a) those that classify a product in a single step into one of thousands of leaf nodes in a taxonomy tree, and (b) those that classify the product stepwise, first into higher-level categories, and then into lower-level sub-categories.
+This dichotomy is due to the inherent skewness (long tail phenomenon [Anderson 2006]) that is typical of e-commerce products-a large proportion of products are distributed over a small number of categories (leaf nodes) with the remaining fraction of products sprinkled over a large number of remaining categories.
+This imbalance of category sizes poses a challenge to classification algorithms, which generally require the sizes of categories to be approximately balanced.
+To circumvent this problem, the stepwise approach first performs classification across top-level categories, each of which aggregates products in its lower-level sub-categories to ameliorate the data imbalance problem.
 After assigning a product to a top-level categories.
-Because these sub-categories belong to the same top-level category, they are likely to belong to the same class of products, and hence have less imbalance in their sizes.
-However, the step-wise approach suffers from two shortcomings: (a) errors from classifiers at previous steps get propagated to classifiers at subsequent steps with no chance of recovery, and (b) the number of classifiers grows exponentially with every step.
-Unlike the step-wise systems, the single-step approach does not have these drawbacks, but must contend with the category imbalance problem at its full severity at the leaf nodes.
+Because these sub-categories belong to the same top-level category, they are likely to belong to the same class of products and hence have less imbalance in their sizes.
+However, the stepwise approach suffers from two shortcomings: (a) errors from classifiers at previous steps get propagated to classifiers at subsequent steps with no chance of recovery, and (b) the number of classifiers grows exponentially with every step.
+Unlike the stepwise systems, the single-step approach does not have these drawbacks but must contend with the category imbalance problem at its full severity at the leaf nodes.

 A variety of single-step classifiers have been used for product categorization.
-Yu et al. (2013) explore a gamut of word-level features (e.g., n-grams), and use a support vector machine (SVM; Cortes and Vapnik [1995]) as their classification algorithm.
-Chen and Warren (2013) sensitize the objective function of an SVM to the average revenue loss of erroneous product classifications, thereby trading high revenue-loss errors for low revenue-loss ones.
-Sun et al. (2014) use simple classifiers (e.g., naive Bayes, k-nearest neighbors, and perceptron), and recruit manual labor via crowdsourcing to flag their errors.
-Kozareva (2015) uses a variety of features (e.g., n-grams, latent Dirichlet allocation topics [Blei et al., 2003], and word2vec embeddings [Mikolov et al., 2013]) in a multiclass algorithm.
-Both Ha et al. (2016) and Xia et al. (2017) use deep learning to learn a compact vector representation of the attributes of a product (e.g., product title, merchant ID, and product image), and use the representation to classify the product.
+Yu et al. [2013] explore a gamut of word-level features (e.g., n-grams) and use a support vector machine (SVM; Cortes and Vapnik [1995]) as their classification algorithm.
+Chen and Warren [2013] sensitize the objective function of an SVM to the average revenue loss of erroneous product classifications, thereby trading high revenue loss errors for low revenue loss ones.
+Sun et al. [2014] use simple classifiers (e.g., naive Bayes, k-nearest neighbors (KNN), and perceptron) and recruit manual labor via crowdsourcing to flag their errors.
+Kozareva [2015] uses a variety of features (e.g., n-grams, latent Dirichlet allocation topics [Blei et al. 2003], and word2vec embeddings [Mikolov et al. 2013]) in a multi-class algorithm.
+Both Ha et al. [2016] and Xia et al. [2017] use deep learning to learn a compact vector representation of the attributes of a product (e.g., product title, merchant ID, and product image), and use the representation to classify the product.
 They differ in terms of the kinds of deep learning model used.
-The former uses recurrent neural networks [Hochreiter and Schmidhuber, 1997] and the latter uses convolutional neural networks [LeCun et al., 1998].
+The former uses recurrent neural networks (RNNs) [Hochreiter and Schmidhuber 1997], and the latter uses convolutional neural networks [LeCun et al. 1998].